 Here are the steps I have used to teach our kids to read.

-I like to start with a white board and an exercise like this.
-Write an easy three letter word and change out the first letter by erasing it and writing a new one in to see if they can read it as you change the beginning letter.
-Point to each letter and say the sound, then slide from left to right as you slur the sounds together to make a word.
+I like to start with a whiteboard and an exercise like this.
+Write an easy three-letter word and change out the first letter by erasing it and writing a new one in to see if they can read it as you change the beginning letter.
+Point to each letter and say the sound, then slide from left to right as you slur the sounds together to make simple words.

 _AT